ArJSarmiento/figured-challenge-main/README.md

 ## UI/UX
 You may now visit the site in the browser in http://127.0.0.1:8000/

-You may register for a new account or use the test credentials below
+You may register for a new account or use the seeded test credentials below
 ```
 Email: test@example.com
 Password:  password